automox/powershell-sdk/AutomoxCrossZoneReport/README.md

-# Get-AutomoxAPIData
+# Automox Cross Zone Report

 ## SYNOPSIS
-Queries the Automox API.
+Queries the Automox API for the specified organization, gets a list of the associated zones, and calculates the patching compliance for each zone.
+The results are then exported to a CSV.

 ## SYNTAX